gsvigruha/cosyan/cosyan/src/main/resources/doc/rules/foreign_keys.md

   constraint c_adult check (not (category = 'alcohol') or customer.age >= 21));
 ```

+Let's add two customers, one adult and one under age.
 <!-- RUN -->
 ```
 insert into customer values (1, 'Adam', 25), (2, 'Bob', 16);
 insert into transaction values ('food', 1.0, 2), ('alcohol', 1.0, 1);
 ```

+Querying the table shows that both transactions are added.
+Columns from the customer
+table can be referred directly using the `customer` foreign key.
 <!-- TEST -->
 ```
 select category, amount, customer.age from transaction;